rogerwinkler/4members/README.md

 ## Further Reading

-Check out the documentation on the [wiki](https://github.com/rogerwinkler/4members/wiki).
+Check out the [wiki](https://github.com/rogerwinkler/4members/wiki) pages.
 The page [Software Architecture](https://github.com/rogerwinkler/4members/wiki/Software-Architecture) is a manifesto and gives an overview of the key design and concept.
 [Functionality](https://github.com/rogerwinkler/4members/wiki/Functionality) will tell you what's